 There are so many outstanding people who are not Christians.
-They are rightly held in honour for all they have achieved and the ways they have benefited others.
+Some are rightly held in honour for all the ways they have benefited people.
+Others are amazingly successful in life Ecclesiastes 2:4-11, 4:4.
 Yet what will be the ultimate outcomes of their lives from God’s point of view?
-Ecclesiastes 1:3NLT, Matthew 16:25-26NLT, Ecclesiastes 12:14NLT.
+Ecclesiastes 1:3, 12:14.

-The Bible explains that the earthly lives of all people are only a short “proving ground”.
+Jesus Christ explained that the earthly lives of all people are really only a short “proving ground” Matthew 16:25-26.
 The “main event” is our ongoing existence forever!
-That will begin either after our death, or if Jesus Christ returns to Earth before we die.
-Whenever He does return, God’s final judgment of all people will occur Matthew 16:27NLT.
+That will begin either after our death, or if Jesus Christ (“the Son of Man”) returns to Earth before we die.
+Whenever He does return, God’s final judgment of all people will occur Matthew 16:27.

-God will also be passing His final judgment on all people who have not chosen to accept His free gift.
-They will still NOT be OK with Him.
-According to the Bible, this is terrifying bad news and has to be faced.
-It’s not pretty.
+God will also be passing His final judgment on all people who have NOT chosen to accept His free gift.
+They will still not be OK with Him.
+According to the Bible, this is terrifying bad news.
+It’s not to be ignored NOW.

 [Personal note: I am most uncomfortable about even writing this.
 But it’s not about me – I’m “just a messenger”.
 My job in all of this is to find out and make as clear as I can what the Bible says.
 And this part must be made clear for all people, surely?]

-Despite living even outstanding lives, each person’s basic imperfection has to be dealt with in God’s only way.
-If not, their fatal condemnation continues and eternal separation from God awaits – and that’s no picnic.
-The Bible mentions this often, such as in a stark story told by Jesus Christ Luke 16:19-31NLT.
+Despite living even outstanding lives, each person’s basic imperfection has to be dealt with.
+It must be overcome in God’s only way.
+If not, their fatal condemnation continues and eternal separation from God awaits John 3:17-18.
+That’s no picnic – it’s totally catastrophic!
+The Bible mentions this often, such as in a stark story told by Jesus Christ Luke 16:19-31.

 [Note: “Moses and the Prophets” is just another description of the Bible, although at the time it only meant the Old Testament.]

 But, doesn’t the Bible say that God loves us?
 Yes, He does.
-All our life He has loved us and sought our love for Him.
+All our life He has loved us and sought our love for Him – as the Bible says constantly.
 Yet if a person didn’t want Him and His love-gift through His Son, that’s their choice.
 God will never force it onto anyone.
 His love always includes respecting all people and their own choices.
 So each must take full responsibility for the consequences.
 Although that can have very grim outcomes, yet it does make sense.
 What more could God have done?

-Is it vitally important to get this right?
-Do your own research – “due diligence” – by closely reading and studying the Bible Acts 17:11.
+It is vitally important for you to get this right.
+Do your own research – “due diligence” – by closely reading and studying the Bible for yourself Acts 17:11.